 A pre-paid funeral plan allows you to pay upfront or in instalments for a funeral.
-These plans may help protect you against rising funeral costs and help relieve the financial burden on your family.
+This may help relieve the financial burden on family and protect you against rising funeral costs.

-You can read more about funeral plans and alternative products, including over-50s plans, from MoneyHelper.
+You can find out more about funeral plans and alternative products, including over-50s plans, from MoneyHelper.

-- you get the plan you’ve paid for at a fair price, and it meets your needs
+- you get the plan you’ve paid for and it meets your needs

 - your money is looked after and used responsibly

 - you get the information you need to make an informed decision